ravenusmc/statues/readme.md

 # Statues
 ## Intro

-This is a projec that I wanted to build about 3-4 years ago but never got around to it.
-The project is focused on confederate statues and when they went up around the U.S. As a history major and a big Civil war guy, I'm really interested in doing this project.
+This is a project that I wanted to build about 3-4 years ago but never got around to it.
+The project is focused on confederate statues and when they went up around the U.S. As a history major and a big Civil war guy, I'm really interested in this project.
 I'm not sure why I kept putting it off but a few months ago I finally got a good dataset.
 I downloaded it and put it on my desktop telling myself that I'll soon get to the project and start working on it.
 Well, I'm going to start doing that.